 Child-friendly search engines

-Child-friendly search engines provide kid-friendly content by excluding inappropriate sites and material from search results, as well as highlighting relevant content.
+Child-friendly search engines aim to exclude inappropriate sites and material from search results, while making sure content relevant to the search is provided.

-Be aware that many search engines also contain advertising, and remember that there is always a risk that inappropriate material could still slip through.
+Be aware many search engines can contain advertising, and there is always a risk that inappropriate material may still slip through.

 Safe search settings

 In most search engines, you can activate ‘SafeSearch’ to filter the search results so they don’t include inappropriate or explicit content like pornography.
 For example: